Edongtjw/gitskills/README.md

 # gitskills
-Creating a new byanch is quick.
+Creating a new byanch is quick AND simple.